OMSCSYellowJacket/OMSCSYellowJacket.github.io/Data.md

   - **Load Balancing Algorithms**: Techniques to distribute incoming data streams across multiple processors or servers.

-These algorithms play critical roles in real-time data processing, enabling applications across various domains such as finance, healthcare, IoT, and more.
+These algorithms play critical roles in real-time processing of data, enabling applications across various domains such as finance, healthcare, IoT, and more.
 The choice of algorithm depends on the specific requirements of the application, including the nature of the data, processing speed, and the desired outcomes.